 - Wear a helmet that fits.
 You should make it a habit to wear a helmet for each and every bike ride.
-But it is important that you wear the helmet properly or else there is not point to wear it.
-The helmet should fit snug and be aligned perpendicularly on you head.
+But it is important that you wear the helmet properly or else there is no point to wear it.
+The helmet should fit snug and be aligned perpendicularly on your head.
 It may take fitting a couple of helmets on your head first to find the right fit, but your life very well could be dependent on it.
 Helmet sizes can vary according to manufacturers.
 For a list of helmet sizes according to manufacturers, go the Bicycle Helmet Safety Institute (BHSI) Web site at bhsi.org.

 - Wear protective gear.
 Apart from a helmet, you can and should also wear protective gear for elbows and knees.
 This type of gear is particularly important for children.

 - Wear bright clothes.
-Bright clothes can make it a little more easier for motorists to see you.
+Bright clothes can make it a little easier for motorists to see you.

 Be equipped with the right bike and equipment.

 Wearing the right protective gear is just as important as having the right bike that fits you and the right equipment for the bike.
 The following are tips are taken from the NHTSA:

 - Ride a bike that fits you.
 Make sure the bike is not too big.
 If it is, it can be harder to control the bike.

 - Ride a bike that works.
 Always keep up with bike maintenance and inspect it regularly.
 A bike is no good if the brakes don’t work when you most need them.

 - Use reflective gear and lights.
 Not only does equipping the bike with a red reflector and white light make you safer, especially at night or when visibility is low, but it’s the law.